babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

    - Snapshots are periodic backups of the chain state
    - Find available snapshots at: <!-- Add link when available -->

->Note: Always verify snapshot sources and checksums before using them to ensure security.
+> ⚠️ **Important**: Always verify snapshot sources and checksums before using them to ensure security.

-## Monitoring Your Node
+## 4. Monitoring Your Node

 Your Babylon node exposes metrics through two Prometheus endpoints:
 - `Port 1317`: API metrics